 Ricotta Strawberry Lemon Cake

-Every year, I make my mama something special for Mother’s Day and a ricotta strawberry lemon cake was this year’s contender.
+Every year, I make my mama something special for Mother’s Day and this cake was this year’s contender.
 Much like me, she’s a berry and citrus girl when it comes to desserts, so this was an easy one.
-I don’t think it’s a secret that strawberries are my favorite summer produce and they have been absolutely unreal this year.
-So obviously I had to throw them into a cake, cause what else is a girl to do?
+My sour cream lemon pound cake with blackberry glaze and my blueberry almond skillet cake were both contenders.
+But, the strawberries have been unreal this year so I knew I had to cake-ify them!

 Since May, I have made this cake no less than three times.
 It’s dumb good, absolutely everything you could possibly want out of a summer dessert.
 The combo of strawberry and lemon is true life the best.
 Plus, the ricotta adds tang and richness and makes this cake unbelievably soft.
 I know turning on the oven in the summer is a drag but this time, it’s worth it.

-This cake is a showstopper.
+This lemon cake with strawberry frosting is a showstopper.
 An impressive, yet simple, summery dessert.
-The kind of thing you make when you meet your boyfriend’s parents for the first time.
-And it’s one of the most delicious cakes I’ve ever eaten if I do say so myself.
+The cake is based on my favorite recipe from pastry school, and the buttercream is totally unreal.
+It’s one of the most delicious cakes I’ve ever eaten if I do say so myself!
 Just a few highlights about this recipe:

 - It’s the perfect balance of sweet, tart, and bright thanks to the lemon zest.